 Emergency Medicine with a Personal Touch

-When it comes to medical emergencies, you can trust that you or a loved one will be in the right hands at UVMC today.
+When it comes to medical emergencies, you can trust that you or your loved one will be in the right hands at UVMC today.

 The ED physicians, while local doctors, are part of a national provider of emergency medicine.
 They and the highly experienced nursing team have continued to raise the bar in the UVMC ED to assure safe, effective emergency services that patients expect and deserve.
 From solid relationships with area emergency squads to advanced triage protocols to get patients the care they need more quickly, the dedicated ED team is ready to handle most any emergency need.

-And as part of the Premier Health (Premier) network, UVMC has the advantage of important direct access to trauma center emergency services at other Premier facilities if needed.
+And as part of the Premier Health (Premier) network, UVMC has the advantage of direct access to trauma services at other Premier facilities if needed.

 “Even if it requires cardiac intervention or a trauma center, we are very efficient at stabilizing the patient and arranging the transfer should it be needed,” said Ivy Thoman, RN,MS,ACNS,CEN, clinical nurse specialist.